hit9/flask-docjson/README.md

 ```

 1. Empty list (aka `[]`) is able to pass ellipsis array validation.
-2. For this example, all elements in given list `items` should be an `u8`.
+2. For this example, all elements in given `items` should be an `u8`.

 Ellipsis Object
 ---------------